All data is current as of 2017, unless otherwise noted.

 Critical need grants are to help local governments meet the commission’s minimum standards for effective representation when the local government would have to spend more than its baseline budget to do so and that would be “an undue burden.”

-Juab County was the first to apply to the UIDC for a state funding grant in 2016.
+Juab County was the first to apply to the IDC for a state funding grant in 2016.

 The methods used to provide public counsel

 For (adult) felony and (juvenile) delinquency representation, each of Utah’s twenty-nine counties contracts with one or more attorneys or law firms to provide indigent defense services.
-The two most populous counties – Salt Lake County (Salt Lake City) and Utah County (Provo) – each contract with a nonprofit law firm that in essence serves as the county’s public defender office.
+The two most populous counties each contract with a nonprofit law firm that in essence serves as the county’s public defender office, the Salt Lake Legal Defender Association in Salt Lake County (Salt Lake City) and the Utah County Public Defenders Association in Utah County (Provo).
 Most counties enter into several annual contracts directly with a handful of individual private attorneys who are each paid a flat-fee to represent all of the indigent cases they are assigned during the year.
 A smaller number of counties each contract with one private attorney to serve as a coordinating attorney, and that attorney can then subcontract with as few or many other attorneys as he sees fit to cover all of the indigent cases in the county.

 Misdemeanor representation can be the responsibility of the county or of a municipality or both.
 Counties are responsible for providing counsel to the indigent for A-level misdemeanors (carrying up to one year in jail).
 Any incorporated town or city can establish a local justice court that can hear, among other things, B- and C-level misdemeanors (carrying up to six months and up to ninety days in jail, respectively) that occur within their corporate limits, and if they have such a court they are responsible for fulfilling the right to counsel.
 In unincorporated areas of a county and when there are no city/town justice courts, the county is responsible for fulfilling the right to counsel in B- and C-level misdemeanors in the county justice court.
 With the exception of the more urban parts of the state, each local government usually contracts with a single private attorney to represent all indigent misdemeanor defendants in their local courts.
 Often, the same private attorney has contracts with many (if not all) townships in the county, handling one court’s cases on one day before moving to another’s the next day.